 When working in time blocks, penciling moments of rest into the schedule is equally important.
 When analyzing remote workers’ productiveness, researchers at Airtasker found taking breaks is key.
 Additionally, encourage team members to take regular breaks throughout the day.
 This prevents overworking to the point of burn out.
 From a work culture standpoint, communicate with employees and let them know taking a periodic breather is not only okay, it’s healthy.

 Step Four – Practice Time Management

-Practicing time management is the thread that ties together all of these tips for engagement and productivity.
+Practicing time management is the thread that ties together all of these work from home productivity tips for engagement.
 When working in an office, time feels rigid.
 Most people within the organization follow the hours of operation determined by the business.
 While those working from home might have a loose schedule, for the most part, employees determine their own hours.
 Transitioning out of a typical, in-office, 9 to 5 structure and remaining productive requires a heightened ability for effectively managing time.
-Thankfully, there are tons of apps and time management tools that can help remote workers stay on track.
+Thankfully, there are tons of apps and time management tools that can improve remote work productivity.